yirvine/spotify-DJ-setlist-generator/README.md

 ## ⚡ Demo in Action
 ![Demo of DJ Set Generator](./screenshots/demo-small.gif)

-> **What's happening here?** The demo showcases two different playlist generations:
+> **What's happening here?** The demo showcases two different algorithmic approaches to playlist generation:
-> 1. A modern tech house set optimized for smooth BPM and harmonic mixing
+> 1. A **Classic Set** optimizing for tonal compatibility and consistent high energy, perfect for tech house and similar genres where maintaining the groove is crucial
-> 2. A nostalgic "Riser Set" transforming a larger playlist into a curated 12-track sequence
+> 2. A **Riser Set** that intelligently builds energy throughout the sequence, using Spotify's audio features (energy, danceability) to create a gradually intensifying experience, while maintaining a reasonable level of tonal compatibility
 >
-> Each generation analyzes track compatibility, musical keys, and energy progression to create the perfect flow. 🎛️
+> Both algorithms analyze track compatibility and extract audio features via Spotify's Web API, but each serves a distinct purpose in the art of setlist curation. 🎛️

 ## Screenshots
 ![Home Screen](./screenshots/home-screen.png)